ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 '1_Extract_ALSPAC_PE_Imaging_Dataset_20240928'

 A desicription of the ALSPAC variables used for the current analyses can be found in the following Excel spreadsheet: 'Variables_Info_ALSPAC_PE_CC_20240926.xlsx'.
 Note that column names for imaging-derived phenotype (IDPs) may differ in future data releases.
-See spreadsheet for column names as appear in the ALSPAC dictionary/search tool (https://variables.alspac.bris.ac.uk).
+See spreadsheet for column names as appear in the ALSPAC data disctionary/variable search tool (https://variables.alspac.bris.ac.uk).

 ### Step 2.
 Brain age prediction using the ENIGMA Brain Age model